 They arrived.
 He, a typical middle manager, middle-aged in a middle-grey suit, and with the decency to look ill at ease amongst our tragedy’s detritus, the embryonic clean up.
 She, a spherical woman in florals, with hot-pink-framed glasses worn halfway down her nose.
 The bank’s councillor.
 She wept sympathy.

 They got up to go.
-But not before, flushed with her very raison d'être, this saccharine madam did the unthinkable.
-After all, how many deaths could she expect to attend in her career?
+Were nearly out the door.
+We were walking them out the door, when this saccharine woman, flushed and stuffed with her very raison d'être - after all, how many deaths could she expect in her career?
 Three, four?
-Unless there were external factors, her midnight imaginings, the companies dragon boat sinking, drownings, now that would be something . . .
+Unless there were external factors, the company's dragon boat sinking, drownings, now that would be something - stopped, turned, and then did the unthinkable.

 No, he didn't.